 Analyzing JOYY's Unusual Options Activity

-JOYY (NASDAQ:YY) shares experienced unusual options activity on Friday.
-The stock price moved down to $54.75 following the option alert.
+On Thursday, shares of JOYY (NASDAQ:YY) saw unusual options activity.
+After the option alert, the stock price moved down to $54.81.

 - Option Type: SWEEP